jinyeom/evomini/README.md

 # evomini
-A minimal implementation of Neuroevolution.
-Have you heard of [micrograd](https://github.com/karpathy/micrograd)?
-It's that, but for evolving neural networks.
+A minimal implementation of Neuroevolution algorithms.

 ## Requirements
 - NumPy